-This report was prepared by Women’s Support Group, Sri Lanka in 2011.
+The report was published in 2011, by the Women’s Support Group, Sri Lanka.
 It sought to present the status of lesbian, bisexual and transgender (LBT) persons in Sri Lanka.

 The report focuses on Sri Lanka’s commitments under the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW).
-It also points to a disregard for non-heterosexual women by the government.
-Furthermore, it lists a range of exclusions and discriminations faced by LBT persons, including:
+It also points out the government’s disregard for non-heterosexual women.
+Furthermore, it explains the discrimination faced by LBT persons, including:

-- The Constitution of Sri Lanka places a blanket ban on discrimination on certain grounds.
-However, it does not place list “gender identity”, “gender expression” or “sexual orientation” as prohibited grounds.
+- The Constitution of Sri Lanka places a blanket ban on discrimination done on certain grounds.
+However, this list of grounds does not include “gender identity”, “gender expression” or “sexual orientation”.

-- Section 365(a) of Sri Lanka’s penal code criminalizes consensual homosexuality in public and private spaces.
-The state and vigilantes often use this section to persecute LBT community members and activists.
+- Section 365(a) of Sri Lanka’s penal code criminalises consensual homosexuality in public and private spaces.
+The State and vigilantes often use this to persecute LBT community members and activists.

 - Sri Lankan society is predominantly hetero-patriarchal.
-The report notes that this contributes to a denial of same-sex relations as well as stigma and humiliation against LBT persons.
-It recognises that these social attitudes contribute to tendencies of self-harm and suicide within the LBT community.
+The report notes that this contributes to the stigmatisation of same-sex relations and LBT persons.
+Further, it recognises that these social attitudes contribute to tendencies of self-harm and suicide within the LBT community.

-- Police often arrest transgender persons under the pretext of arresting sex-workers.
-Persons who did not conform to heteronormative codes of gender expression were also commonly persecuted.
-Furthermore, persons from lower socio-economic groups were more likely to be affected.
+- Police often arrest transgender persons under the pretext of arresting sex workers.
+Often, they also persecute persons who do not conform to heteronormative codes of gender expression.
+This is more likely to affect persons from lower socio-economic groups.

-- There are no policies which address discrimination in accessing employment on the basis of sexual orientation and gender identity.
-Transgender persons face very low employment rates
+- There are no policies which address discrimination on the basis of sexual orientation or gender identity when accessing employment.
+As a result, transgender persons face very low employment rates.

-- Transgender persons are disregarded when healthcare services are designed.
-In fact, transgender persons are most often subject to medical “treatment” to “correct” their gender/sexual variance.
+- Transgender persons are overlooked when designing healthcare services.
+In fact, transgender persons are invariably subject to medical “treatment” to “correct” their gender/sexual identity.

-The report urges for the decriminalization of homosexuality in Sri Lanka.
+The report urges the Sri Lankan authority to decriminalise homosexuality.
 It also advocates for the inclusion of sexual orientation and gender identity as prohibited grounds of discrimination under the Constitution of Sri Lanka.
 Finally, it suggests policies to protect equality LBT persons in the workplace.

 READ FULL REPORT HERE.